hamzamsalah/hamzamsalah.github.io/my_projects/project18.md

 </div>

 ### Project Overview
-The NBA Game Stretch Analyzer is a comprehensive exploration of NBA schedules and how dense game stretches affect team performance.
-This project analyzes NBA seasons from 2014–15 through 2024–25, identifying challenging stretches such as back-to-backs, 3-in-4, and 4-in-6 games.
-By integrating historical schedules with team performance data, the project quantifies the impact of schedule density on metrics such as offensive and defensive efficiency, win percentage, and overall season outcomes.
-Using regression modeling and interactive visualizations, it offers actionable insights for coaches, analysts, and front office staff to optimize player workload management, recovery strategies, and competitive planning.
+The NBA Game Stretch Analyzer examines NBA schedules from 2014–15 to 2024–25 to identify dense stretches like back-to-backs and 4-in-6 games.
+By combining schedule and performance data, it quantifies how schedule density affects efficiency, win rates, and season outcomes.
+Regression modeling and interactive visualizations provide insights for optimizing player workload, recovery, and strategy.

 ---